juji-io/datalevin/doc/query.md

 Taking advantage of LMDB's dupsort capability (i.e. a key can be mapped to a list of values, and this list of values are also sorted, essentially it is a two level nested B+ trees of B+ trees), we store the head elements only once, by treating them as keys.
-The values are the remaining one or two elements of the triple as a list of values mapped to by a key.
-This nested triple storage results in about 20% space reduction, depending on the data.
+The values are the remaining two elements of the triple as a list of values mapped to by a key.
+This nested triple storage results in about 20% space reduction, more or less depending on the data.

 The main advantage of this list based triple storage is to facilitate counting of elements, which is the most critical input for query planning.
 Some list